• Subscribe to Huron Insights

 Consumers upload their credit card to mobile devices, give websites access to their location and provide email addresses to retailers.
 Consumers trust that these mediums are secure for sharing information, allowing businesses to use this data to build customer relationships and drive growth.
 Healthcare organizations must earn the right to do the same.

 Digital trust, the confidence consumers have in an organization to keep their information secure, takes years to earn, but can evaporate in a matter of moments.
 A data breach can do just that, tarnishing a brand’s reputation as consumers lose trust and chose other institutions for their care.
-For healthcare institutions, a data breach costs $3.7 million in lost revenue.
+For healthcare institutions, a data breach costs $6.2 billion in lost revenue.

 Digital Trust Starts With Brand Building